Logo Logo

 Sync Not Found (11) is returned if a valid midamble cannot be found when measuring two adjacent uplink bursts.
 The measurement still completes on a best effort basis using RF Amplitude synchronization.
 See Burst Synchronization of Measurements .

-Parameter Error (21) is returned if you set a value outside the restricted range of offset times when testing a GPRS mobile station with a two uplink multislot configuration.
-For more details, see Time Offset Range Restrictions for GPRS Mobiles .
+Parameter Error (21) is returned if you set a value outside the restricted range of offset times when testing a GPRS or EGPRS mobile station with a two uplink multislot configuration.
+For more details, see Time Offset Range Restrictions for GPRS and EGPRS Mobiles .